 6. Fairchild Tropical Botanic Garden

-Nestled in Coral Gables, Florida, Fairchild Tropical Botanic Garden is one of Miami’s top tourist attractions.
+Nestled in Coral Gables, Florida, Fairchild Tropical Botanic Garden stands as one of Miami’s top tourist attractions.
 Spanning 83 acres, it showcases tropical plants like palms and orchids.
-With over 300,000 annual visitors, it’s a leader in plant conservation and education and a sought-after venue for weddings and special events.
+With over 300,000 annual visitors, it’s a leader in plant conservation and education, as well as a sought-after venue for weddings and special events.

 Location